marinasundstrom/vb-lite-compiler/Docs/Passes.md

 1. Scan for tokens in input.
 2. Parse the tokenstream and produce an Abstract Syntax Tree (AST) representing the structure of your program.
-3. Perform semantic analysis on AST (Not implemented)
+3. Perform semantic analysis on the AST (Not implemented)
 4. Generate an executable assembly from the AST by traversing it (methods defined on each node type) 4.1 Define Assembly and Module.
     4.2 Define Type Builders.